docarray/docarray/docs/fundamentals/dataclass/construct.md

 ````

-To convert a Document object back to a `MyMultiModalDoc` object,
+To convert a Document object back to a `MyMultiModalDoc` object, do:

 ```python
 m = MyMultiModalDoc(d)